vaalbs/Udacity-Data-Engineering-Nanodegree/data-modeling/data-modeling-with-postgrees/README.md

-# Project: Data Modeling with PostgreeSQL
+# Project: Data Modeling with PostgreSQL

 This project is the first project of the Data Engineer Nanodegree in Udacity.